Our Nature Quest Challenges are ready for you:

 We are partnering with Muscatatuck and Big Oaks National Wildlife Refuges, Clifty Falls State Park, and others to host the kid-friendly challenge.

 Our groups would normally be hosting hikes and other guided events for the public.
-Those events are on hold because of the pandemic – but we want to help people connect to the natural world.
+We’re adding more in-person events, but we also want to be careful because of the pandemic.
 The Nature Quest challenges aim to fill that void: the challenges can be completed on their own by families, all while social distancing – and they help people learn and explore.

-Stanley is helping design Nature Quest.
-A new challenge will be released every few weeks, through Fall and Winter.
+Stanley helped design the Nature Quest challenges.
 Each Nature Quest challenge is a one-page handout designed to help families have a little guidance as they explore the natural world.
 Parents can print the challenges for free (or take a screen shot).

 Each challenge has a set of prompts to complete.
 Kids will look for animal tracks, draw insect wings, listen for frogs, and more.